4.05 Family Medical Leave of Absence

 Effect on Benefits

-Group Health and Dental Insurance: The university will continue to pay the employer's portion of the group health insurance premiums (medical and dental) for the duration of the Family Medical Leave of Absence whether the employee is in pay or non-pay status.
-However, if the employee’s premium payment is more than 30 days late, the university may discontinue coverage.
+Voluntary Benefits: The university will continue to pay the employer's portion of voluntary benefits premiums, including medical and dental insurance for the duration of the Family Medical Leave of Absence whether the employee is in paid or unpaid status.
+While in a paid status, premiums will continue to be collected through payroll deductions.
+If the employee is in an unpaid status, premiums will be collected through personal payments.
+However, if the employee’s portion of the premium payment is more than 30 days late, the university may discontinue coverage.

-Leave Accruals: Vacation and sick leave hours will only accrue while an employee is on a paid status.
+Leave Accruals: Vacation and sick hours will accrue while an employee is on a paid status.

 Retirement: No refund of any retirement contribution is made upon the commencement of the leave, since the return of the employee is anticipated.
 Service credits do not accrue during any period of unpaid leave, but will commence upon the employee's return to work.